cheburitos/perfscope/README.md

 (Work in progress, POC) A simple viewer for raw Intel PTrace data stored in SQLite database.
+Might be helpful to debug small programs written on compiler languages like Rust, C++, Go.

 ### How to use